The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 Cons:

 * Requires coordination with the rest of your group with regards to raid buff timings.
-* May lose some of the 6 minute Technical window if killing too fast.
+* May lose some of the six minute Technical window if killing too fast.

 ### **2) No drift (somewhat speedy group)**